chyla/OutputMatchTestingTool/README.md

 # Output Match Testing Tool

+Testing tool for checking programs console output.

+## Overview

+The tool allows you to check the program correctness.
+It will run the SUT (System Under Test) program and match the stdout and exit code to assumptions given in test file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites